ten-protocol/ten-documentation/docs/introduction/developer-quickstart.md

 ### Explanation

-The `storedValues` variable is now private, and we added a basic `getValue` function for users to retreive their value.
+The `storedValues` variable is now private, and we added a basic `getValue` function for users to retrieve their value.

-On both Ethereum and TEN, anyone can call `getValue` and retrieve any value.
+On both Ethereum and TEN, anyone can call `getValue` to retrieve any value.
 On Ethereum, `_storedValues` can also be accessed directly with `getStorageAt`

-## Step 3: Adding Data Access Control
+## Step 3:  Data Access Control

-In this step we'll add restrictions so users can only access their own data.
+In this step, we'll add restrictions so users can only access their own data.

 ### Code